TurboGears/backlash/README.rst

 raised during execution, retrieves a traceback object and provides it to one or more ``reporters`` to log the error.

-By default the ``EmailReporter`` class is provided to send error reports by email.
+By default the ``EmailReporter`` and ``SentryReporter`` are provided to send error reports by email and on Sentry.

-This object supports most of the options WebError ErrorMiddleware to provide some kind of backward compatibility and make possible a quick transition.
+The ``EmailReporter`` supports most of the options WebError ErrorMiddleware to provide some kind of backward compatibility and make possible a quick transition.

-While this function is easily replicable using the python logging SMTPHandler, the TraceErrorsMiddleware is explicitly meant for web applications crash reporting which has the benefit of being able to provide more complete informations and keep a clear and separate process in managing errors.
+While this function is easily replicable using the python logging SMTPHandler, the TraceErrorsMiddleware is explicitly meant for web applications crash reporting which has the benefit of being able to provide more complete information and keep a clear and separate process in managing errors.

 Example